voxmedia/Transcriber/README.md

 These are saved inside the app as a json file `wttskeys.json` at the of the application.

+Which is in the `.gitignore` so that it doesn't accidentally gets added to git by mistake, when in development mode.

 ## Overview of project